 Doctoral Program Admissions

-This program is designed to train students for careers in academia, government, or industry where research is fundamental.
+The BE PhD program is designed to train students for careers in academia, government, or industry where research is fundamental.
 The curriculum prepares students for the field’s rapidly-changing character by developing the intellectual capacities necessary for research excellence.

 How to Apply

 All PhD applications must be submitted electronically.
 For more information about the application process, please visit our Graduate Admissions Website

 Please note that GRE scores are not evaluated as part of the admissions process and are not required.
 URM students can apply for a admissions-fee waiver which will be granted.

 The department and university are strongly committed to diversity, equity, and inclusion.
 The Applicant-Support Program will offer assistance to applicants from under-served or under-represented communities in the admissions process.
 The program will connect each applicant with a current PhD student who will serve as a buddy/mentor to help navigate the process, give feedback on the resume and personal statement, and provide any other reasonable assistance necessary.
 To participate students are asked to apply to participate no later than November 1st for each application cycle.

 Applications must be submitted by December 15th admission the following year.
 For full consideration for fellowships and other awards, all materials must be received by this date.

 Academic prerequisite requirements for the degree are an undergraduate degree in an engineering subject or an undergraduate degree from an accredited institution with a physical science, natural science or math major.

 The GRE is not required.

 The TOEFL: If your native language is not English, you must complete the Test of English as a Foreign Language (TOEFL) test with a score above 600 written test) or 250 (computer-based test) or 100 (internet-based test).